CLAIMS ADJUSTMENT QUESTIONS AND ANSWERS

 Q: Can I Prepare The Insurance Claims?

 A: Certainly.
 But it may not be in your best interest to do so.
 Home and business owners are usually not completely familiar with the terms and conditions of their insurance policies or with their rights and obligations in the event of a loss.
-If you’ve never handled a claim, there is a substantial risk of having to learn from your own mistakes.
+If you’ve never handled a claim, there is a strong possibility that you will make a mistake.
+At a minimum you should speak with Harris Claims Services to review your situation.
+There is no obligation. .

 Q: Doesn’t The Insurance Company Have To Prepare My Claim?